|FHWA > Infrastructure > Bridge > Steel > Heat Straightening|

 Heat Straightening Repair for Damaged Steel Bridges*

 The purpose of the workshop is to provide the fundamental principles upon which heat straightening is based, and to show how these principles can be implemented in practice.
-These include damage assessment, heating temperatures, the application of restraining forces during heat straightening, heating patterns, the effects of heat straightening on material properties and the classification of heating damage.
+The latest research findings will be presented to illustrate the basic principles.
+These include damage assessment, heating temperatures, the application of force during heat straightening, heating patterns and configurations, the effects of heat straightening on material properties and the classification of heating damage.
+With proper consideration of these parameters, a wide range of damage configurations can be repaired without significantly changing the steel properties.

 The workshop will include both a presentation and a hands-on laboratory demonstration.
 Subjects covered will include: